Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 ### Configure mount point options

-By default, Alluxio Fuse mount point could only be accessed by he user mounting the Alluxio.
+By default, Alluxio Fuse mount point can only be accessed by the user mounting the Alluxio namespace to the local filesystem.
-If you want to allow other users or allow root to access the mounted folder, you could add the following line to the file `/etc/fuse.conf`:
+If you want to allow other users or allow root to access the mounted folder, you can add the following line to the file `/etc/fuse.conf`:

 ```